 The most famous food to try in Hokkaido is probably the fresh seafood.
 The water surrounding the coast of Hokkaido seems to produce extremely rich-tasting fish.

 Ikura, or salmon roe, is something everyone should experience at least once when visiting Hokkaido.
-The salmon roe in Hokkaido is so fresh that it melts in your mouth.
+The salmon roe is so fresh that it melts in your mouth.
 Ikura don, or salmon roe bowl, is a popular way to eat it.

 2. Zangi - Hokkaido's Famous Fried Chicken

 Zangi is Hokkaido's version of karaage, or Japanese fried chicken.
-Zangi pieces are usually larger than regular karaage which makes them nice and juicy.
+Zangi pieces are usually larger than regular karaage, which makes them nice and juicy.
 The chicken is flavored with a special spice mixture that differs amongst family recipes.

 You can get zangi in other places in Japan if you go to Hokkaido-themed restaurants or izakaya such as NARUTO KITCHEN, which originated in Hokkaido.
 However, with an abundance of farmland and green fields, Hokkaido's chicken is extremely delicious and juicy, so it should be put on the must-try list when visiting.

-3. Jingisukan - Juicy Lamb Barbecue
+3. Jingisukan - Juicy Barbecue Lamb

 Jingisukan is Hokkaido's version of yakiniku, a grilled meat dish popular in Japan.
 It is a traditional grilled mutton dish with vegetables.